sara-rioseco/nova-wallet-jsp/README.md

 # NovaWallet JSP 💸

-NovaWallet Services is a Spring Boot Web Application that simulates e-wallet functionalities, allowing users to perform various operations related to fund management and currency transactions.
+NovaWallet Services is an Apache Tomcat Web Application that simulates e-wallet functionalities, allowing users to perform various operations related to fund management and currency transactions.
 While this application provides a comprehensive simulation, it's important to note that it is intended for educational and demonstration purposes only.

 ---